-You will be assessed through a collection/portfolio of preparatory drawings and a completed composition over the sessions.
+You will be assessed through a collection/portfolio of preparatory drawings and paintings and a final composition which you will complete over the sessions.

-Module 4 - Measured Drawing (10 Credits)
+Module 4 - Scientific illustration (15 Credits)

-Measured drawing is the technical drawing of botanical art.
-It aims to capture the botanically important characters for identification purposes - something that is often a secondary concern in other forms of botanical art.
+Scientific illustration is the technical drawing of botanical art.
+Its primary aim is to clearly present the botanically important characters of plants for the purpose of their identification.
+This is often a secondary concern in other forms of botanical art.

 In this respect, details as fine as the overall appearance and patterning of hairs can be crucial to the success or otherwise of the image.
-An elegant mix of simplicity (this is simple line drawing, after all), and intricate complexity of shading, hatching and stippling to capture the form of 3-D, real-life structures.
+An elegant mix of clear line drawing, and intricate complexity of shading, hatching and stippling to capture the form of 3-D, real-life structures.
 The challenge is heightened by the fact that many measured drawings try to resurrect the plant to its living state from a flat, dried herbarium specimen.
 Accuracy of scale is essential throughout this procedure, and you will also develop skills in plant dissection.